adh-partnership/api/README.md

 - pending_feedback - Notification about new feedback submissions
 - broadcast_feedback - Approved feedback reports are broadcast to this webhook, intended to be public praises
 - role - Notifications about added/removed roles
-- visitng_application - Notifications related to Visiting Applications (new, approved, denied, etc), should be restricted
+- visiting_application - Notifications related to Visiting Applications (new, approved, denied, etc), should be restricted

 ### Kubernetes